Sol-Client/client/README.md

 ### Game

-Make sure you have Java JDK 8 installed.
+Make sure to build it with Java 8 and not any newer versions.

 Move into folder:
 ```sh